-Short Film Budget Template
+Film Budget Template for Video Production

 ADS

-Free License
+Free license

-Attribution Required
+Attribution

-A short film budget is a detailed financial plan that outlines all anticipated expenses involved in producing a short film.
+A film budget is a detailed financial plan that outlines all anticipated expenses involved in producing a film.
 It serves as a roadmap for the financial aspects of the project and helps filmmakers allocate resources efficiently and ensure that the film is completed within budget constraints.

+To help you out, we at WordLayouts have designed this detailed budget template in Excel and Google Sheets.
 The template is organized into sections for Pre-Production, Production, Post-Production, and Marketing/Distribution.
 You can input costs for each phase, including activities like Script Analysis, Equipment Rental, Editing, and Press Kit Production, to calculate total costs and manage budgets effectively.

 Pre-Production

-Fields: Script Analysis, Location Scouting, Casting, Rehearsals, Production Design
+Examples: Script Analysis, Location Scouting, Casting, Rehearsals, Production Design

 These are costs associated with activities before filming, such as analyzing the script, scouting locations, casting actors, rehearsing, and designing production elements.